sir-kokabi/github-sorter/README.md

 # Github Sorter

-How many times have you scrolled endlessly through GitHub, opening numerous repos in new tabs to find top-starred projects on lists like Awesome Lists? **GitHub Sorter** fixes that by ranking repos by stars, making it easy to spot the most popular ones.
+How many times have you opened numerous new tabs to find top-starred projects on lists like Awesome Lists?
+Well, **[GitHub Sorter](https://github.com/sir-kokabi/github-sorter)** is here to make your life easier by sorting repos based on stars and displaying those shiny stars right beside each one. 😊🌟
+.

 <hr>